MOFAS Diagnostic Clinic

 Make an Appointment

 The MOFAS Diagnostic Clinic is located at 2233 University Avenue West, Suite 395 in St. Paul.
-Appointments are available Monday – Friday, 8 am – 4 pm for children primarily between the ages of 2 – 17.
+Appointments are available Monday – Thursday, 8 am – 4 pm and Friday from 8 am – 1 pm for children primarily between the ages of 2 – 17.
 To schedule an appointment or for more information on diagnosis, please contact Mercedes Rider, MOFAS Senior Clinic Coordinator at 651-917-2370 or firstname.lastname@example.org.

 For your convenience, click here for the MOFAS FASD Screening and Diagnosis brochure.